pgorman/gneto/README.md

 Copyright
 ----------------------------------------

-Gneto copyright Paul Gorman 2020.
+Gneto copyright 2020 Paul Gorman.

 Licensed under the GPL.
 See LICENSE.txt for details.